giuliofantuzzi/CloudBasic_FinalProject/README.md

 docker-compose up -d
 ```

-then launch the setup file with:
+then, launch the setup file with:

 ```bash
 sh setup.sh